jessepav/lacygoill-wiki-backup/vim/popup.md

 See the MWE in this bug report for an example:
 <https://github.com/vim/vim/issues/5170#issue-516875178>

-In any case, Bram agrees that `win_execute()` + `norm!` *may* be ok:
+In any case, Bram agrees that `win_execute()` + `norm!` *might* be ok:

    > What I mentioned was that the scrolling should normally be implemented
    > by setting "firstline".
 But if that somehow doesn't work, using normal
    > mode commands may be a way out.
 But I would avoid normal mode commands
    > if possible.

 Source: <https://github.com/vim/vim/issues/5170#issuecomment-549566321>